 1966: Bob Dylan recorded “Rainy Day Women #12 & 35” at Columbia’s Music Row Studios in Nashville.
 After demoing the song for the backing musicians, producer Bob Johnston suggested a brass band arrangement.
 After summoning a trombone player, the session proceeded in the middle of the night with everyone marching and singing around the studio.

 1967: Jeff Beck released his first solo single, “Hi Ho Silver Lining.”
 Written by American songwriters Scott English and Larry Weiss, the song was first released by English band The Attack just a few days earlier.
 Their version failed to chart, but Beck’s recording became his biggest solo hit, reaching the top 20 on the UK chart in 1967 and 1972.
-The single’s B-side was an instrumental titled “Beck’s Bolero,” conceived while Beck was still a member of the Yardbirds, had been inspired by French composer Maurice Ravel’s “Ravel’s Bolero.”
+The single’s B-side, an instrumental titled “Beck’s Bolero” conceived while Beck was still a member of the Yardbirds, was inspired by French composer Maurice Ravel’s “Ravel’s Bolero.”
 The track later received greater exposure on Beck’s debut album Truth, released in 1968.
 The recording session brought together a group of musicians that included Jimmy Page, Keith Moon, John Paul Jones, and Nicky Hopkins, who later agreed that the lineup was a first attempt at what later became Led Zeppelin.

 1967: Aretha Franklin’s eleventh studio album, I Never Loved a Man the Way I Love You, was released.
 Atlantic Records owner Jerry Wexler had picked up Franklin after the expiration of her contract with Columbia Records and looked to Rick Hall and his FAME Studios in Muscle Shoals, Alabama to produce a hit record.
 After a less than remarkable career with Columbia, Franklin’s new album took the singer to new heights, reaching #2 on the Billboard pop chart, #1 on the R&B chart, and was certified gold later that year.
 The album also included two top 10 singles, the album’s title track, and Franklin’s cover of Otis Redding’s “Respect.”